 - Documents must be express mailed 15 days prior to shipment arrival to apply for any possible duty-free exemption.

-- Used household goods and personal effects are duty free if they have been in the shipper`s possession and use for a minimum of 6 months and an Exemption Certificate has been obtained.
+- Used household goods and personal effects are duty free if they have been in the owner of the goods’ possession and use for a minimum of 6 months and an exemption certificate has been obtained.

 - To avoid unnecessary delays and charges for demurrage and storage due to lengthy Customs procedures, documents must be received by agent at least 1 month prior to shipment arrival.

-- Diplomatic vehicles older than 5 months can be imported but must be exported upon the shipper’s departure from Morocco.
+- Diplomatic vehicles older than 5 months can be imported but must be exported upon the owner of the goods’ departure from Morocco.

 - Authorization from the Ministry of Health (birds)